AlainLich/COVID-Data/README.md

+# Simple Python analysis tools for COVID-19 / SARS-cov-19 data
-# Simple python scripts to work with COVID-19 / SARS-cov-19 data provided by Santé publique France
+ These scripts are intended to work with COVID-19 / SARS-cov-19 data provided by Santé publique France and INSEE.

-The data sources used are located:
+The scripts provides for automated update of the data sources used, which are located:
 - https://www.data.gouv.fr/fr/datasets/donnees-hospitalieres-relatives-a-lepidemie-de-covid-19/
 - https://www.data.gouv.fr/en/datasets/donnees-des-urgences-hospitalieres-et-de-sos-medecins-relatives-a-lepidemie-de-covid-19/